moov2/doberman/README.md

         public Doberman()
             : base()
         {
-            Configuration.AddSqlConnectionString(@"Data Source=.\SQLEXPRESS;Integrated Security=True;database=MyDatabase");
+            Configuration.CheckSql(@"Data Source=.\SQLEXPRESS;Integrated Security=True;database=MyDatabase");
         }
     }

 ### Mongo DB Connecting

 Checks to see if a connection can be established with a Mongo server, if one can be established then the check is passed, otherwise it fails.
-Doberman will automatically run this check if there is an appSetting with the key of 'MongoServer' in the Web.config, like below.
+Doberman will automatically run this check if there is an appSetting with the key of '**MongoServer**' in the Web.config, like below.

     <configuration>
         <appSettings>